-(a) No application for a permit to construct, alter or demolish any structure or other feature on a proposed landmark site or in a proposed historic district, filed subsequent to the day that an application has been filed or a resolution adopted to initiate designation or a resolution adopted to confirm initiation of designation of the said proposed landmark site or historic district, shall be approved by the Department while proceedings are pending on such designation; provided however, that after 180 days have elapsed from the date of initiation of said designation, if final action on such designation has not been completed, the permit application may be approved. for the following time periods:

-(1) For proposed landmark sites: for 180 days after a resolution is passed initiating designation or confirming initiation of designation;

-(2) For historic districts: for one year after a fler a resolution is passed initiating designation.
+- (a) No application for a permit to construct, alter or demolish any structure or other feature on a proposed landmark site or in a proposed historic district, filed subsequent to the day that an application has been filed or a resolution adopted to initiate designation or a resolution adopted to confirm initiation of designation of the said proposed landmark site or historic district, shall be approved by the Department while proceedings are pending on such designation; provided however, that after 180 days have elapsed from the date of initiation of said designation, if final action on such designation has not been completed, the permit application may be approved: for the following time periods: - (1) For proposed landmark sites: for 180 days after a resolution is passed initiating designation or confirming initiation of designation; - (2) For historic districts: for one year after a resolution is passed initiating designation.

-Planning Department BOARD OF SUPERVISORS The HPC or the Board of Supervisors may approve by resolution a one-time extension of up to 180 days of either of the above-time periods.
-If final action on such designation has not been completed before the end of the relevant time period, the permit application may be approved.
+The HPC or the Board of Supervisors may approve by resolution a one-time extension of up to completed before the end of the relevant time period, the permit application may be approved.